 Error Handling

-task = valyu.deepresearch.create(input="Research query")
+task = valyu.deepresearch.create(query="Research query")

 if not task.success: